-Our expert gynecologist in Mumbai may recommend hormone replacement therapy (HRT) to manage the symptoms and conditions related to premature menopause.
+Our expert gynaecologist in Mumbai may recommend hormone replacement therapy (HRT) to manage the symptoms and conditions related to premature menopause.

 As menopause occurs early, HRT helps with hormones to support the body until you reach the age of natural menopause.

-After that, the gynecologist will decide whether to continue with the treatment or not based on each patient’s unique condition and needs.
+After that, the gynaecologist will decide whether to continue with the treatment or not based on each patient’s unique condition and needs.

 Is it possible to get pregnant after being diagnosed with premature menopause?